BermudezTech/frontend/README.md

-# Other repository
+# Frontend repository

 This repository contains some of the web development projects I've been making through my entire learning process, and some other projects which doesn't require a full repository.
+You can check any of this projects by going to: https://bermudezweb.ga/frontend/foldername.
 Here is the description of the different folders in this repository:

+## allipingenieria

+Simple web page as a proposal for changing an old webpage which is http://allipingenieria.com.ar/.
+It includes a header similar to bootstrap but made from sketch, dropdown menu.
+It has resposive web design and kind of modern looking design according to the previously.

+## concentrese

+It was a simple experiment of how to make a simple game (memory game).
+It uses CSS animations and JavaScript to comprobe that the cards you flipped are the right ones.
+Then the cards get removed from the screen.
+My skills were not really advanced with JS at that time so if you click different cards in a quick way, it could crash.

 ## eticaSegunFilosofos